-Kanamemo has it's share of female fans appreciating the yuri context for the sake of cuteness.
+Kanamemo has its share of female fans appreciating the yuri context for the sake of cuteness.

 Ouran High School Host Club, despite being a bishonen-ridden reverse-harem series, is well-written and hilarious enough to attract a sizeable male audience as well.
 Another appealing aspect is that the female protagonist is a cute but sensible girl who's refreshingly more realistic than most shoujo heroines and how much focus and development is given on the host club members.

-Pokémon Special is published in magazines aimed for elementary school kids, but its strong sense of character and continuity draws in older readers, especially those nostalgic for the games but got tired of the anime.
+Pokémon Adventures is published in magazines aimed for elementary school kids, but its strong sense of character and continuity draws in older readers, especially those nostalgic for the games but got tired of the anime.

 Bakugan is a typical Merchandise-Driven Mons anime, generally aimed at 6-11-year-old boys.
 The character designs of the humans, both male and female attract teenagers and 20-somethings who could care less about the story.
 There are also all manner of adults who buy the figures and cards and have long discussions about the mechanics of the game.